 Same goes for reductive biological explanations.
 Aside from the laziness of such approaches, the error in over-emphasizing biology is that biology does not exist, or rather doesn’t exist as a thing-in-itself.
 Where you see biology you will always see a facilitating environment shaping it.

-Fortunately, TFM breaks with the catalogue of errors and is trying to keep it fact based and real.
+Fortunately, TFM breaks with the catalogue of errors and is trying to keep it fact based and real, even if he falls short by relying on an overly naïve, clockwork model that doesn’t speak to the complexities of cultural metamorphosis.

 With that said there are some major, unspoken nuances that I’d like to add to the conversation.
 The first is that there are degrees of gynocentric culture in both its traditional and progressive forms.
 Gynocentric societies are not cookie-cutter one size for all.
 Like hurricane categories with wind strengths of one to five, gynocentric culture can be imagined in a similar way – as differing in reach and packing winds anywhere from destructive to catastrophic.